eulerlab/rave/README.md

 3. From within the directory containing the ```requirements.txt``` file, run ```pip install -r requirements.txt```

 ## Downloading the necessary files
-You can download the data we worked with from here: [https://datadryad.org/stash/share/_8RgRqJg8KgfEI2apytiXg5jrB-vlI7iCTJH6NjzkOY]
-In order to reproduce the figures from the paper, you need the following data files:
+You can download the data we worked with from here: [link pending] In order to reproduce the figures from the paper, you need the following data files:
 - Recordings from bipolar cells: Datasets/bio/...
 - simulated bipolar cell responses: Datasets/silico/...